Detecting memory leaks

 High workload often causes many applications to crash immediately after being deployed in the production environment.
 This situation is especially true for leaking applications where the high workload accelerates the magnification of the leakage and a memory allocation failure occurs.

 Memory leak testing relates to magnifying numbers.
 Memory leaks are measured in terms of the amount of bytes or kilobytes that cannot be garbage collected.
 The delicate task is to differentiate these amounts from the expected sizes of useful and unusable memory.
 This task is achieved more easily if the numbers are magnified, resulting in larger gaps and easy identification of inconsistencies.
-The following is a list of important conclusions about memory leaks: Long-running test
+The following is a list of important conclusions about memory leaks:

-Memory leak problems are manifested only after a period of time.
+Long-running test Memory leak problems are manifested only after a period of time.
 Therefore, memory leaks are usually found during long-running tests.
 Short runs can lead to false alarms.
 One of the problems in Java is whether to say that a memory leak is occurring when memory usage has seemingly increased either abruptly or monotonically in a given period.
 These kind of increases can be valid, and the objects created can be referenced at a much later time.
 In other words, what method is used to differentiate the delayed use of objects from completely unused objects?
 Running applications over a long period of time will get a higher confidence for whether the delayed use of objects is actually occurring.
 Because of this, memory leak testing cannot be integrated with some other types of tests, such as functional testing, that occur earlier in the process.
 However, tests such as stress or durability tests can be integrated.
-System test

-In many cases, memory leak problems occur by successive repetitions of the same test case.
+Repetitive test In many cases, memory leak problems occur by successive repetitions of the same test case.
 The goal of memory leak testing is to establish a big gap between unusable memory and used memory in terms of their relative sizes.
 By repeating the same scenario over and over again, the gap is multiplied in a very progressive way.
 This testing helps if the amount of leaks caused by an execution of a test case is so minimal that it could hardly be noticed in one run.

 Repetitive tests can be used at the system level or module level.
 The advantage with modular testing is better control.
 When a module is designed to keep the private module without creating external side effects such as memory usage, testing for memory leaks can be much easier.
 First, the memory usage before running the module is recorded.
 Then, a fixed set of test cases is run repeatedly.
 At the end of the test run, the current memory usage is recorded and checked for significant changes.
 Remember, garbage collection must be forced when recording the actual memory usage by inserting System.gc() in the module where garbage collection should occur or by using a profiling tool to force the event to occur.
-Concurrency test

-Some memory leak problems can occur only when there are several threads running in the application.
+Concurrency test Some memory leak problems can occur only when there are several threads running in the application.
 Unfortunately, synchronization points are very susceptible to producing memory leaks because of the added complication in the program logic.
 Careless programming can lead to references being kept or unreleased.
 The incident of memory leaks is often facilitated or accelerated by increased concurrency in the system.
 The most common way to increase concurrency is to increase the number of clients in the test driver.

-Consider the following when choosing which test cases to use for memory leak testing: A good test case exercises areas of the application where objects are created.
+A good test case exercises areas of the application where objects are created.
 Most of the time, knowledge of the application is required.
 A description of the scenario can suggest creation of data spaces, such as adding a new record, creating an HTTP session, performing a transaction and searching a record.
 Look at areas where collections of objects are being used.
 Typically, memory leaks are composed of objects of the same class.
 Also, collection classes such as Vector and Hashtable are common places where references to objects are implicitly stored by calling corresponding insertion methods.
 For example, the get method of a Hashtable object does not remove its reference to the object being retrieved.
+Tivoli Performance Viewer helps to find memory leaks.
+For best results, repeat experiments with increasing duration, such as 1000, 2000, and 4000-page requests.
+The Tivoli Performance Viewer graph of used memory should have a sawtooth shape.
+Each drop on the graph corresponds to a garbage collection.
+There is a memory leak if one of the following occurs:

+The amount of memory used immediately after each garbage collection increases significantly.
+The sawtooth pattern will look more like a staircase.
+The sawtooth pattern has an irregular shape.
 Also, look at the difference between the number of objects allocated and the number of objects freed.
 If the gap between the two increases over time, there is a memory leak.

 If heap consumption indicates a possible leak during a heavy workload (the appserver is consistently near 100% CPU utilization), yet the heap appears to recover during a subsequent lighter or near-idle workload, this is an indication of heap fragmentation.
 Heap fragmentation can occur when the JVM is able to free sufficient objects to satisfy memory allocation requests during garbage collection cycles, but the JVM does not have the time to compact small free memory areas in the heap into larger contiguous spaces.